serhatgiydiren/serhatgiydiren.github.io/content/posts/system-design-interview-distributed-cache.md

 summary: "A comprehensive, in-depth guide to designing a distributed caching system.
 We explore core concepts from data partitioning with consistent hashing to advanced topics like consistency models, fault tolerance, and handling real-world challenges like thundering herds."
 ---

+For a curated list of system design interview resources, check out our [Helpful Resources for System Design Interviews](/helpful-resources-for-system-design-interviews) page.

+For a comprehensive list of resources for tech interviews, check out our [Best Resources for Tech Interviews](/best-resources-for-tech-interviews) page.

 ## 1. Introduction: The Need for Speed and Scale

 In any large-scale application, performance is paramount.
 As user load increases, backend services, particularly databases, often become the primary bottleneck.
 Repeatedly fetching the same data from a disk-based database is inefficient, leading to high latency for users and immense strain on database resources.